serverdensity/sd-agent-core-plugins/pgbouncer/README.md

 #     - role:main
 ```

-Restart the Agent to start sending PgBouncer metrics to Datadog.
+Restart the Agent to start sending PgBouncer metrics to Server Density.

 # Validation